top of page

 Why the effort?

-At Cisco live, a user research was conducted to asses the user's impression on the APIC GUI.
-Following were some of the user quotes related to provisioning and object creation.
+At Cisco live, event conducted for the cisco community, user research was conducted to assess the user's impression on the APIC user interface.
+Following were some of the user feedback related to provisioning and object creation.

 The endless clicking and switching between menus